schurter/id/step5-comps/img/readme.txt

-JPGs go in this folder
+WEBPs or JPGs go in this folder